allanjustine/Product-Sales-And-Inventory-System-V2/README.md

 User side
-in the orders add a display if the order was cancelled by the admin
+in the orders add a display if the order was cancelled by the admin done

 Admin side
 add users status for disable account, ban or restrict use a dropdown for clicks